 Figure 1.
 The spatial distribution of a floral morphology hybrid index reveals broad areas of phenotypic intermediacy in contact zones between Aquilegia flavescens and A. formosa.
 Colored ovals circumscribe contact zones referred to in text.
 Top to bottom, pink: southeastern BC, blue: Wenatchee Mts., WA, green: central Idaho.
 Inset: representative flowers of (A) A. formosa, (B) A. flavescens and (C) introgressed A. flavescens.

 Figure 2.
-Geographic proximity to the alternative species predicts the hybrid index, indicative of introgressive hybridization in contact zones. : Aquilegia formosa, : A. flavescens.
+Geographic proximity to the alternative species predicts the hybrid index, indicative of introgressive hybridization in contact zones.
+Circles: Aquilegia formosa, squares: A. flavescens.
 Solid lines give least-squares regression lines.
 Dotted lines indicate 95% confidence bands.

 Figure 3.
 (A) Floral morphology hybrid index values for populations of Aquilegia formosa, A. flavescens, and introgressed populations.
-Data are from natural populations sampled in the Pacific Northwest in the summers of 2017 and 2018 and type specimens of A. flavescens var. miniana.(B) Sepal reflectance of natural populations of A. flavescens, A. formosa, and introgressed populations.
+Data are from natural populations sampled in the Pacific Northwest in the summers of 2017 and 2018 and type specimens of A. flavescens var. miniana.
+Horizontal axis labels refer to population numbers in Table 1.
+(B) Sepal reflectance of natural populations of A. flavescens, A. formosa, and introgressed populations.

 Figure 4.
-Hybrid index values along an elevational transect through a hybrid population in the Marble Range British Columbia show evidence of habitat association.
+Hybrid index values along an elevational transect through a hybrid population in the Marble Range, British Columbia show evidence of habitat association.
 Lower values of the hybrid index indicate closer resemblance to typical A. flavescens, while higher values indicate closer resemblance to typical A. formosa.
 Shaded area represents 95% confidence band.